DeanJain/JavaBigdata/GCP.md

 - *With a push subscription, message data is sent to by HTTP POST request to a push endpoint URL.
 The push model is useful when a single endpoint processes messages from multiple topics.*
 - It’s also a good option when the data will be processed by an App Engine Standard application or a Cloud Function.
 Both of those services bill only when in use, and *pushing a message avoids the need to check the queue continually for messages to pull.*
 - With a pull subscription, a service reads messages from the topic.
 This is a good approach when processing large volumes of data and efficiency is a top concern.

+#### Dataprep
+This is a tool that can be used to perform data visualization and exploring without any coding skills being required.
+Data can be interactively prepared for further analysis.

+#### Data Studio:
+This a tool that allows you to consume data from sources and visualize it in the form of reports and dashboards.

+#### Cloud Composer:
+This is a fully managed service based on open source Apache Airflow.
+It allows you to create and orchestrate big data pipelines.

 #### Stackdriver